-Cash and Cash Equivalents - The Foundation considers all interest bearing money market accounts and shortterm investments with an initial maturity of three months or less at the date of purchase to be cash equivalents.
+Cash and Cash Equivalents - The Foundation considers all interest bearing money market accounts and short-term investments with an initial maturity of three months or less at the date of purchase to be cash equivalents.
 The Foundation places its cash and cash equivalents on deposit with financial institutions in the United States.
 The Federal Deposit Insurance Corporation covers \$250,000 for substantially all depository accounts.

 In November 2012, the Foundation implemented an earnings squared product.
-As a result, no cash balances are now collateralized.
-As of June 30, 2012, the Foundation had a \$14,416,961 bank balance which was collateralized with U.S. Government or U.S. Government Agency securities placed with the Federal Reserve.
-These securities were held in the name of the financial institution but assigned to the Foundation.
+As a result, no cash balances are collateralized.
 Balances held in money market accounts were not insured.
-During the year ended June 30, 2013 and 2012, the Foundation had \$41,909,340 and \$15,231,995, respectively, on deposit in excess of the insured limits and collateralized amounts.
+During the year ended June 30, 2014 and 2013, the Foundation had \$36,582,418 and \$41,909,340, respectively, on deposit in excess of the insured limits and collateralized amounts.
 The Foundation has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.